Marlboro, MA | Thom Marlboro Area Early Intervention

 Thom Marlboro Area Early Intervention

 Thom Marlboro Area Early Intervention is in the business of helping children and their families achieve their goals.
 We recognize that our success depends on the skills and experience of the people who work for us.
-Thom Marlboro Area employs nearly 50 full and part-time staff members: therapists, teachers, nurses and social workers, several of whom are fluent in Spanish, Portuguese, Russian and Latvian.
+Thom Marlboro Area employs more than 50 full and part-time staff members: therapists, teachers, nurses and social workers, several of whom are fluent in Spanish and Portuguese.

 Meet some of our dedicated staff: